Teachers

 Program Options:

 Mission Day: The Mission Day program takes your students from the life of the Ohlone people in their village to their life in the Santa Cruz Mission with the Spanish.
 Students will understand how the California Mission System changed traditional Indigenous life forever.
 They will consider ways in which Native People responded to this change resulting in cultural continuity and cultural change.
-This program has a minimum of 10 and a maximum of 39 students.
-We have a required total of 6-9 chaperones for this field trip event.
+This program has a minimum of 15 and a maximum of 45 students, and is geared towards 4th grade.
+We have a required total of 3-9 chaperones for this field trip event.

 This Environmental Studies Day Program (ESD) includes a mixture of highly interactive discussions, demonstrations, hands-on activities, and an adobe tour.
 We recommended this experience for fourth grade students and above.
 When registering for your program, please indicate how we can support learning in the classroom during your field trip.
 For questions or concerns, please contact us at (831) 425-5849 or santacruzmission@ports-ca.us.

-Mission Rotations: If you require a large group (40+ students) and you aren’t able to participate in a Mission Day, Mission rotation programs are designed for fourth grade teachers and students with a minimum of 40 and a maximum of 90 students.
-During this program, you and your students will participate in several stations illustrating daily life in the Santa Cruz Mission, including an adobe tour.
-To book a Mission Rotations Program, please call (831) 425-5849 or email santacruzmission@ports-ca.us.
+Mission Portals: If you require a large group (45+ students) and you aren’t able to participate in a Mission Day, Mission Portals programs are designed for fourth grade students with a minimum of 45 and a maximum of 90 students.
+During this program, your students will participate in several avtivites as portals looking into the daily life in the Santa Cruz Mission (including an adobe tour).
+To book a Mission Portals Program, please call (831) 425-5849 or email santacruzmission@ports-ca.us.

 Virtual Programs